 Ensemble Molière had a fantastic run of Pygmalion at the Brighton Early Music Festival in October, the show was a resounding success and struck a chord with young and old alike.
-Have a read of some of the many reviews by clicking here.

 In November, Ensemble Molière joined forces with James Redwood, Brighton Early Music Festival and three schools across Brighton for a fantastic education project, culminating in a live performance at St George's Church Kemptown.
 The students composed original music in response to the story of Pygmalion, taking inspiration from Rameau's score and performed it alongside members of Ensemble Molière in a wonderful and memorable concert.